-The Business, Energy and Industrial Strategy Committee has launched an inquiry into the future world of work, focussing on the rapidly changing nature of work, an
+The Business, Energy and Industrial Strategy Committee has launched an inquiry into the future world of work, focussing on the rapidly changing nature of work, and the

 The LITRG has responded to a Department for Education consultation on the introduction of Postgraduate Doctoral Loans.
-LITRG recommends that employers must be pr
+LITRG recommends that employers must be provide

-The LITRG welcomes a number of the announcements in the Autumn Statement, including the fact that the Government will be reverting to a single annual fiscal event
+The LITRG welcomes a number of the announcements in the Autumn Statement, including the fact that the Government will be reverting to a single annual fiscal event, as

 While LITRG do not generally comment on rates or levels of taxation or of welfare benefits, and we do not make any representations here about whether it is right in pr

 The LITRG has responded to six consultations focusing on specific groups or specific elements of HMRC’s Making Tax Digital (MTD) reforms.

 The LITRG comments on the proposal to introduce assisted digital support that will allow the digitally excluded to access new digital services being developed as part

 The LITRG has responded to this consultation seeking views on how the new welfare powers in Scotland can be used to improve or change certain parts of the existing ben

 We welcome the opportunity to contribute to a discussion into the levels of public confidence and trust in the capability of HMRC to collect tax fairly and effectively

 HMRC are concerned that complex business structures involving partnerships are enabling certain people to avoid paying tax that is due in the UK.